Free Verse

 make the game a game and something to care

-about.
 Of course, Frost thought most poets were fools

 anyway — perched high in his umpire’s chair,